NVIDIA/earth2studio/docs/install/index.md

 ## Configuration

-Earth2Studio uses a few enviroment variables to configure various parts of the package.
+Earth2Studio uses a few environment variables to configure various parts of the package.
 The import ones are:

 - `EARTH2STUDIO_CACHE`: The location of the cache used for Earth2Studio.
 This is a file